top of page

 Nov 17, 2020

-4 min read
+5 min read

-Distance and space can be a great healer.
+Distance and Space can be a Great Healer.

-Some toxic employees are wholly unaware that they are being poisonous and claim they are just 'being themselves,' stubborn, resilient, belligerent.
-They cloak their negativity as a positive trait; unbeknownst to them, they are only coming across as your everyday jerk.
+Some toxic employees are wholly unaware that they are being poisonous and claim they are just 'being themselves,' stubborn, resilient, and belligerent.
+They cloak their negativity as a positive trait; unbeknownst to them, they only come across as your everyday jerk.
 Others are utterly aware of their steps to undermine the environment and attempt to bully and bring down those around them to their base level.
 That's what they've done throughout their career and likely in other parts of their lives.
 Very few bother to stand up to them.

 In either case, the desire for negativity is a powerful force in a toxic employee's psyche.
 Despite the lack of proximity, they will find a way to latch on to anyone willing to become their next victim.
-Unfortunately, because of their approach, we don't always see them coming; here are three ways to recognize and deal with a toxic colleague, whether in the office or remote, and keep yourself positive and productive, particularly during the challenging time:
+Unfortunately, because of their approach, we don't always see them coming; here are three ways to recognize and deal with a toxic colleague, whether in the office or remote, and keep yourself positive and productive, particularly during challenging times:

-How do you recognize toxicity in the workplace?
+How do you Recognize Toxicity in the Workplace?

 Strategies for dealing with toxic colleagues: